 This is difficult to answer because there are lots of factors that affect how much it costs to build a house.
 Site costs, such as sloping land, as well as the specifics of your home, such as materials used, quality of inclusions, design and layout, make it impossible to quote a one-size-fits-all figure.

-Very few Australian builders are willing to quote based on per square metre.
+Very few Bundaberg builders are willing to quote based on per square metre.
 I would strictly forbid consumers making decisions based on price per square metre.
 It’s the quality of inclusions that matters.
 The scope for variation in square-metre building costs is huge.

 For a much clearer idea of how much it will cost to build your house, you’ll need to have detailed design and construction plans drawn up to get a detailed quote.
 These will take into account all the specifics of your project, from any site requirements through to the size, layout and features of the build.

-Just make sure you know exactly what is included in the quote from your builder and what may cost extra.
+Just make sure you know exactly what is included in the quote from your Bundaberg builder and what may cost extra.
 For example, site costs, carpets, driveways, landscaping and fencing are often not included in quotes but can add thousands of dollars to the overall cost.

 Volume builder vs custom builder